HIV and Sexually Transmitted Infection (STI) Screening* Recommendations

 For Men who Have Sex with Men (MSM) and Transgender and Non-Binary (TG/NB) Persons Who Have Sex with Men

 Clinicians should ask all patients the following questions:

 What sex was recorded on your original birth certificate?+

-Do you have sex with men, women, both men and women, or persons who are non-binary or of another gender.
+Do you have sex with men, women, and/or persons who are trans, non-binary or of another gender?

 1. Clinicians should perform at least annual HIV and STI screening on all sexually active MSM and TG/NB persons who have sex with men*.
 Sexually active MSM and TG/NB persons include those engaging in any anal, vaginal or oral sex.
 Screening should include the following tests:

 - HIV using a 4th generation serological test (if patient is not previously known to be HIV infected)

 - Serological testing for syphilis (i.e. RPR or other syphilis screening test)